mui/mui-x/docs/data/data-grid/export/export.md

 The print export always prints rows in their current state.
 :::

-By default, the grid exports the selected rows if there are any.
+By default, the data grid exports the selected rows if there are any.
 If not, it exports all rows except the footers (filtered and sorted rows, according to active rules), including the collapsed ones.

 Alternatively, you can set the `getRowsToExport` function and export any rows you want, as in the following example.